juxor/afaq/markdown/biblio.md

 Communist International, **Proceedings and Documents of the Second Congress 1920**, (in two volumes), Pathfinder, New York, 1991.

-Confino, Michael (Ed.), **Daughter of a Revolutionary: Natalie Herzen and the Bakunin-Nechayev Circle**, Library Press, LaSalle Illinois, 1973.
+Confino, Michael (ed.), **Daughter of a Revolutionary: Natalie Herzen and the Bakunin-Nechayev Circle**, Library Press, LaSalle Illinois, 1973.

 Cowen, Tyler, _"Law as a Public Good: The Economics of Anarchy"_, **Economics